-How much does it cost to travel Thailand?
-In this guide, we’ll outline the cost of traveling Thailand, share Thailand hotel prices and accommodation budgets, give you our best tip for finding cheap hostels and hotels in Thailand, and help you choose the most appropriate Thailand budget for your travel style.
+How much does it cost to travel to Thailand?
+In this guide, we’ll outline the cost of traveling Thailand, share Thailand hotel prices and accommodation budgets, give you our best tips for finding cheap hostels and hotels in Thailand, and help you choose the most appropriate Thailand budget for your travel style.

 Introduction to Thailand Travel Costs

 The cost of travel in Thailand has helped make it one of the world's most visited nations.
+The friendly culture, the spectacular cuisine, the stunning beaches, and the reasonable prices make Thailand a world premiere destination.

-Thailand uses the Thai Baht (THB) — 1 USD equals about 30.7 THB (as of July 2019)
+Thailand uses the Thai Baht (THB) -- 1 USD equals about 30.7 THB (as of July 2019)

 Cost of Connectivity